 The people you reach out to are likely to critique your profile before accepting or ignoring your connection request.
 If your profile has lots of punctuation, spelling, and other types of errors, people are much more likely to write you off.

-Proper grammar and a polished-looking profile make you appear more professional to those with which you wish to connect.
+Proper grammar and a polished-looking profile make you appear more professional to those with whom you wish to connect.
 An excellent resource for achieving this is Grammarly.
 This is a service that can check grammar, spelling, readability, word choice, and plagiarism.

 Always Double Check How to Spell Names

 Spelling someone’s name correctly shows kindness, intention, and respect.
 Our name is central to our identity, so mucking it up means attacking people at their core.
 Making an effort to double-check how someone spells their name on their profile is very important.
 Doing this will set an example for others and show how easy it is.
-It’s not an inconvenience, and those extra few seconds are worth it to avoid another ignored the LinkedIn request.
+It’s not an inconvenience; those extra few seconds are worth it to avoid another ignored LinkedIn request.

 Your First Form of Connection With Someone Should Not Sound Like You Are Trying to Sell Something

 If you want to sell something to a prospect on LinkedIn, do not try to do so on your initial connection request.
 Contacting people on a professional network with a random sales pitch is an almost sure-fire way to have your message ignored.
 Many LinkedIn users want to grow and nurture their professional networks.
-They do not want to risk that growth by starting all their connections receiving the same random sales pitch.
+They do not want to risk that growth by starting all their connections and receiving the same random sales pitch.

 The Importance of Making Connections on LinkedIn